 57% of Americans have received a surprise medical bill in the last five years.
 For those who haven’t received one, it’s likely that their employer is picking up the tab (often times without even realizing it).
 Surprise medical bills stress employees out and could be inflating employer health care costs unnecessarily.
 It’s a lose-lose situation for everyone – except the provider.

-Join our panel of pricing and consent-to-treatment experts on October 31st as they explain what you can do to cure surprise billing for emergency visits and admissions.
+Our panel of pricing and consent-to-treatment experts explain what you can do to cure surprise billing for emergency visits and admissions.

 Every employer wants to drive down healthcare costs while improving the quality of care offered to employees, but did you know your employees can play a powerful role in reducing those costs?
 Healthcare consumerism expert Christopher Matrumalo as he shares five secrets to consumer-driven health success and highlights new technologies and analytics tools available to help employers drive down costs.